CarlPremium/solana-trade-bot/README.md

 - **PNL card generation** for easy profit tracking
 - **Referral features** to help grow your community

+## What's New

+- Optional Jito bundle UUID support.
+The bot automatically falls back to standard transaction submission when `JITO_UUID` is not configured.
+- Improved Telegram UI with a `/help` command for quick access to common actions.
+- Better Redis initialization to improve stability under heavy user load.

 ## Quick Start

 1. Clone the repository and install dependencies: